ANALYSIS-Central banks deploy record sums to break financial logjam, but may need more

 There is a limit for now to how effective authorities can be, however, some said.
 Before investors calm down, these observers said, they will need to see a peak in new virus infection rates, an improvement in hospitals’ ability to cope with an influx of patients, and an end in sight to the economy-killing quarantines, travel bans and other restrictions being imposed to save lives.

 "The best that economic and financial policymakers can do right now is limit the damage.
-They cannot turn the economy around because this is a health issue, not an economic or financial issue," said Mohamed El-Erian, chief economic advisor to the German insurer Allianz SE < ALVG.DE>, in an interview.
+They cannot turn the economy around because this is a health issue, not an economic or financial issue," Mohamed El-Erian, chief economic advisor to the German insurer Allianz SE < ALVG.DE>, said in an interview Friday.

 "What needs to happen is very similar to what happened in the war years, but without the fighting," Dalio said.